corda/corda/docs/source/testing.rst

 External Database Testing
 -------------------------

 By default, all tests which need a database, utilize built-in H2 instances.
-In case the testing with other database backends or other database setup (H2 in server mode for example), while running tests extra parameters can be used to specify required properties.
+For the purpose of testing other relational database providers or different database setups (for example, H2 in server mode), we introduce an optional system property called ``databaseProvider`` which is resolved at run-time to load a configuration file on the classpath with the name ``$databaseProvider.conf`` containing database configuration properties defined in the general node configuration file (see ``reference.conf``).
+These will be used to override the default H2 settings defined in ``reference.conf``.

 Appropriate changes will then be applied to all tests in a appropriate manner.

 - ``dataSourceProperties.dataSource.url`` - JDBC datasource URL.
 Appropriate drivers must be available in classpath.
 Also, for different tests random database name is appended at the end of this string, ie. ``jdbc:h2:tcp://localhost:9092`` will become full, proper URL - ie.``jdbc:h2:tcp://localhost:9092/34jh543gk243g2`` - mind the last slash missing.

-- ``dataSourceProperties.dataSourceClassName`` - JDBC driver classname - defaults to ``org.h2.jdbcx.JdbcDataSource``)
+- ``dataSourceProperties.dataSourceClassName`` - JDBC driver classname

-- ``dataSourceProperties.dataSource.user`` - JDBC username - defaults to ``sa``
+- ``dataSourceProperties.dataSource.user`` - JDBC username

-- ``dataSourceProperties.dataSource.password`` - JDBC password - defaults to ``""`` (Empty string)
+- ``dataSourceProperties.dataSource.password`` - JDBC password

+- ``database.transactionIsolationLevel`` - Isolation level pertinent to relevant database provider

+All defaults are taken from the ``reference.conf`` file.